Garsondee/What-the-Tide-Dragged-In/Root/Scenes/Act1/01_02_The_Seagulls_Descend.md

 *   Nowhere to Hide
 *   The Prize is Slippery!
 (Invoke to hamper carries; compel to drop a crate at an inopportune moment)

 **The Twist:** At the height of the battle with the gulls, you feel it—a sudden, visceral *wrongness* that ripples through the air like thunder without sound.
-The **Speaking Stone** has been shattered.
 Somewhere in the woods, far from your eyes, something terrible has happened.

 The magical backlash *tastes* like copper and smells like ozone.
 Your inner ear goes sideways for a moment, and you have to dig your claws into the pier to keep from losing your balance.
-The vibration you've always felt from the Speaking Stone—that low, comforting hum you never consciously noticed until now—is suddenly, terribly *gone*.
+There was a vibration—a low, comforting hum you never consciously noticed until now—and it's suddenly, terribly *gone*.
 It's like losing a whisker you didn't know you had.
 The world feels... wrong.
 Incomplete.

 A wave of magical energy washes over the docks.
 In an instant, all inter-species communication is severed.
 The barks of the Sea Dogs become incomprehensible noise.
-The yowls of the Slynx turn to gibberish.
+The yowls of the Lynx turn to gibberish.
 You can still understand your fellow House Cats perfectly, but everyone else?
 It's like a wall has slammed down between you.

 Panic erupts.
 The other dogs and lynx involved in the heist fall into disarray, barking and yowling accusations at each other that neither side can understand.
 "Betrayal!"
 "Treachery!"
 They scatter in confusion and fear, the fragile alliance shattered as suddenly as the Stone itself.

 And Sappho and Jewels?
 They're gone.
-They left minutes ago with the catch, heading to the trysting spot near the Speaking Stone's grove.
+They left minutes ago with the catch, heading to the staging area near the old logging woods.
 What happened to them?

 **Linguistic Clues:**
 *   **A Confused Sea Dog (in incomprehensible Dog-Conlang):** "*Bark bark!
 Growl-woof bark?!
 BARK!*" (You can't understand it anymore, but the tone is clear: accusation and fear)
-*   **A Panicked Slynx (in incomprehensible Lynx-Conlang):** "*Yowl!
+*   **A Panicked Lynx (in incomprehensible Lynx-Conlang):** "*Yowl!
 Hiss-mrow-yowl!*" (Similarly incomprehensible, but the body language screams panic and rage)

-**Note for GM:** Before the Stone breaks, all species can understand each other through its magic.
-After the break, House Cats can only understand other House Cats.
+**Note for GM:** Before this moment, all species could understand each other naturally.
+After the magical catastrophe, House Cats can only understand other House Cats.
 Dog-Conlang and Lynx-Conlang become indecipherable noise.
+The players don't yet know WHY this happened.
 This creates immediate chaos as allies can no longer coordinate.

 **Key NPCs:**
 *   **The Gull Mafia:** A relentless swarm of seagulls, working together with surprising cunning.

 **Potential Outcomes:**
 *   **Success:** The players fight off the gulls and manage to keep most of their catch.
 However, they're left bewildered by the magical catastrophe and the sudden breakdown of the alliance.
-Their allies scatter in confusion, and Sappho and Jewels have vanished—they were already gone when the Stone broke.
+Their allies scatter in confusion, and Sappho and Jewels have vanished—they were already gone when it happened.
 Where are they?
 What happened?
 *   **Success with a Cost:** They save a lobster or two, but the gulls make off with the rest.
-They're left with only a token prize, the chaos of the shattered alliance, and the terrifying mystery of the Stone's destruction and their friends' disappearance.
+They're left with only a token prize, the chaos of the shattered alliance, and the terrifying mystery of what just happened and their friends' disappearance.
 *   **Failure:** The gulls overwhelm them and steal all the lobsters.
 The feast is ruined, the alliance is in tatters, and their friends have vanished without a trace.
 The players must piece together what happened from almost nothing.

 ## GM Guidance